cardangi/LinkedIn-BOT/README.md

 4 - Access https://www.linkedin.com/mynetwork/ and login in your linkedin account

-5 - Click in MacroLinkedin.iim, "Use (loop), and max loop set to 10000"
+5 - Click in MacroLinkedin.iim, and then "USE"

 ### Issues